daquinterop/Py_DSSATTools/README.md

 All of the parameters and attributes of the four basic clases have the same name you find in the DSSAT files (Take a look at the .CDE files in [https://github.com/DSSAT/dssat-csm-os/tree/develop/Data](https://github.com/DSSAT/dssat-csm-os/tree/develop/Data)).

-**At the moment the library can be used only for Maize crop and CERESMaize model.
+**At the moment the library can be used only for CERES model, that includes Maize, Millet, Sugarbeet, Rice, Sorghum and Sweetcorn.
 More crops and models will be added later.** If you're interested in contributing to this project, don't hesitate in sending me an email (daquinterop@gmail.com).
 Of course, if you want to contribute then I'll have to create a Developer's guide to the project.

 All the Classes can be imported as:
 ```python